nigeleke/letters-and-numbers/README.md

 ## Rust

 This is my first Rust program, so don't take this as an idiomatic way to write Rust.
 Nevertheless I wanted a reasonable sized sample program to get my teeth stuck into.

+## Docker

+An simple example used for a Docker presentation.
+Brings togehter the Scala and Rust examples in a simple client/server example.
+The front-end uses [Rust](https://www.rust-lang.org/) / [Yew](https://yew.rs/) and the backend uses [Scala](https://scala-lang.org/) / [http4s](https://http4s.org/).